-For the twenty-sixth consecutive year, the 0-4 fathom white shrimp fishery off Texas has been closed in conjunction with the Texas closure.
-Following the 2015 closure, most of the white shrimp landed in July were in the 16-20 and smaller count size range with a below average level of production (Figure 5).
-Production in August 2015 was slightly greater than August 2014.
-Most of the shrimp landed still in the 16-20 and smaller count size range (Figure 6).
+For the twenty-seventh consecutive year, the 0-4 fathom white shrimp fishery off Texas has been closed in conjunction with the Texas closure.
+Following the 2016 closure, most of the white shrimp landed in July were in the 15-20 and smaller count size range with a below average level of production (Figure 5).
+Production in July and August 2016 was almost two times greater than July and August 2015.
+Most of the shrimp landed in both months were large and in the 15-20 count size range (Figure 6).